-- 1.2.6 This Design Guide sets out the characteristics of well-designed places as well as good design practices.
-It is part of the Government's collection of planning practice guidance. - 1.2.7 Nature and open space contributes to the quality of a place, and to people's quality of life, and it is a critical component of well-designed places.
-Well-designed places provide attractive open spaces that are easy to access, with activities for all to enjoy including play, food production, recreation and sport, encourage physical activity and promote health, well-being and social inclusion. - 1.2.8 Paragraph 93 and 94 state that open spaces should be designed to be high quality, robust and adaptable over time so that they remain fit for purpose and are managed and maintained for continual beneficial use.
+This Design Guide sets out the characteristics of well-designed places as well as good design practices.
+It is part of the Government's collection of planning practice guidance.

+Nature and open spaces are recognised as critical contributors of well-designed places including the quality of places and people's quality of life.
+Attractive open space that are easy to access, with activities for all to enjoy including play, food production, recreation and sport, encourage physical activity and promote health, well-being and social inclusion.

+Paragraph 93 and 94 state that open spaces should be designed to be high quality, robust and adaptable over time so that they remain fit for purpose and are managed and maintained for continual use.

-1.2.9 This includes:
+This includes: